Skip to main content

 Model IDs

-Here's an example of this transformation:
+Here is an example of this transformation:

 schema.prisma